mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "It's just the sky," she said.

-"Close your eyes for a moment, and then open them."
+"Close your eyes for a moment, and then open them slowly."

 She did as the observer instructed, closing her eyes for longer than she had the patience for, then opened them again.
-A tiny string of five dots, easily mistaken for dust but as bright as Ara, hung upon the thin yellow-orange of the horizon sky.
+A tiny string of five dots as bright as Ara punctuated the thin yellow-orange of the horizon sky.
+Jesse swapped out lenses to the highest magnification he had and adjusted the dials ever so delicately to find the dots again.
+They were still faint, being so close to the horizon, but they had some speed to them and they were rising quickly.

 "What are they?" she asked with new urgency.

 "Spacecraft.
-It looks like Holrag has their rail working."
+It looks like Holrag has launched something behind Liffa."

 Flushed with anger, she rose from the plate and closed her eyes, facing the darkest corner of the room.

 "How large are they?
-Can they fit a person?"
-She asked the darkness.
+Where are they going?"
+She asked.

-The observer answered her, "I can't tell at this distance, but judging by the speed of the vehicles, I think they're fairly heavy and headed out of Palinan's orbit."
+The observer answered her, "I can't quite tell their size at this distance, but judging by the speed of the vehicles, I think they're on a similar trajectory as Liffa.
+I'll have more concrete numbers for you tomorrow."

 Melna remained silent.